-Since you’re here, you may have some questions about your existing electric fireplaces, or some questions you need answered before purchasing one.
-Some questions you might need answered are: What does e5 mean on my electric fireplace?
+Since you’re here, you may have some questions about your existing electric fireplaces or some questions you need answered before purchasing one.
+Some of those questions might be: What does E5 mean on my electric fireplace?
 How do I fix my electric fireplace?
 Do all electric fireplaces have this same problem?
 Which electric fireplaces are more reliable?

-- What Are The Different Types Of Electric Fireplaces? – We go over the common types of electric fireplaces that many people choose to install in their homes and the benefits that each of these four types of fireplaces have.
+- What are the different types of electric fireplaces? – We go over the common types of electric fireplaces that many people choose to install in their homes and the benefits of each.

-- What Are The Different Ways That Electric Fireplaces Simulate Flames? – Because error codes and troubleshooting is heavily dependent on the specific technology that is included within your fireplace, this section helps explain the different ways that electric fireplaces produce a flame effect.
+- What are the different ways that electric fireplaces simulate flames? – Because error codes and troubleshooting are heavily dependent on the specific technology that is included within your fireplace, this section helps explain the different ways that electric fireplaces produce a flame effect.

-- Is It Common For Electric Fireplaces To Have Problems? – How common do electric fireplaces have problems and error codes?
+- Is it common for electric fireplaces to have problems? – How common is it that electric fireplaces have problems and error codes?

-- Frequently Asked Questions About Electric Fireplaces – Here we give quick answers to some of the other commonly asked questions that involve electric fireplaces.
+- Frequently asked questions about electric fireplaces – Here, we give quick answers to some of the other common electric fireplace questions.

 Before we answer exactly what these error codes mean, we have to understand a bit more about the different types of electric fireplaces and how they work.
-There are commonly four different types of electric fireplaces that homeowners choose to get installed in their home.
-The four types are:
+There are commonly four different types of electric fireplaces that homeowners choose to have installed in their home.
+These four types are:

-- Fireplace Mantle – This is one of the most common types of electric fireplaces that you will see installed in peoples homes.
-While it can sometimes be a single, combined unit, these usually come as two separate pieces: The fireplace itself and the mantle that houses it.
-By keeping it as two separate pieces, you can choose different mantle styles to go with your fireplace.
+- Electric Fireplace Mantel – This is one of the most common types of electric fireplaces that you will see installed in people’s homes.
+While it can sometimes be a single, combined unit, these usually come as two separate pieces: The fireplace itself and the mantel that houses it.
+By keeping it as two separate pieces, you can choose different mantel styles to go with your fireplace.
 These are commonly units that sit on the floor and are installed against a wall.
-There are also corner units that can be installed into the corner of the room if that fits the style you are going for more.
+There are also corner units that can be installed in the corner of the room if that fits the style you are going for.
 Sometimes these types of units come built-in to TV stands or entertainment centers.

-- Fireplace Insert – These units are the same as the mantle units above but they don’t come with mantle.
-Instead they are made to be installed into a mantle you already have or are planning to build, or they are used to convert existing traditional fireplaces into ones that work completely electrically.
-The best electric fireplace inserts that you can use to convert your existing fireplace are ones that not only produce great heat, but also offer realistic visual flame effects and realistic crackling log audio.
+- Fireplace Insert – These units are the same as the mantel units above, but they don’t come with a mantel.
+Instead, they are made to be installed into a mantle you already have or are planning to build, or they are used to convert existing traditional fireplaces into ones that work entirely on electrically.
+The best electric fireplace inserts that you can use to convert your existing fireplace are ones that produce not only great heat but also offer realistic visual flame effects and realistic crackling log sounds.

 - Freestanding Fireplace – These are essentially just a mobile space heater that is designed to somewhat resemble a fireplace.
 While it can be convenient to have electric portable fireplaces that are so easy to move from room to room, these are often the least realistic electric fireplaces and most commonly have performance problems.

-Regardless of which type of fireplace that runs on electricity you install, they have a huge amount of benefits.
+Regardless of which type of electric fireplace you install, they have a huge number of benefits.

-Electric fireplaces are the most cost-effective way to heat your home compared to fireplaces that burn wood or gas.
-While quality electric fireplaces may seem expensive upfront, their incredible efficiency allows them to pay for themselves with all of the savings.
+Electric fireplaces are the most cost-effective way to heat your home compared to wood-burning or gas-burning fireplaces.
+While quality electric fireplaces may seem expensive up front, their incredible efficiency allows them to pay for themselves in the long term.
 This is similar to the upfront cost of installing a tankless water heater system in your home, where the eventual savings of the water heater easily outweigh the initial costs.

 Electric fireplaces are much safer.
-Not only do they have a severely reduced risk of starting a home fire like a wood or gas fireplace does, but electric fireplaces also won’t produce carbon monoxide or other toxic emissions.
+Not only do they have a severely reduced risk of starting a home fire as a wood burning or gas burning fireplace does, but electric fireplaces also won’t produce carbon monoxide or other toxic emissions.

 Many electric fireplaces come with a remote control.
-The remote control fireplace allows you to turn the unit on and off, set the thermostat, and control many other additional features the fireplace has.
+The remote control fireplace allows you to turn the unit on and off, set the thermostat, and control many other additional features of the fireplace.